Abe92/hemeLB-feature-extraction/Scripts/Calculator/README.md

 # Calculator

-Python script(s) to perform mathematics problem is (are) stored here.
+Python scripts to perform mathematical problem related to hemeLB raw file are stored here.